bhits/provider-ui-api/README.md

 ### Enable SSL

 For simplicity in development and testing environments, SSL is **NOT** enabled by default configuration.
-SSL can easily be enabled following the examples below:
+SSL can be easily enabled by following the examples below:

 #### Enable SSL While Running as a JAR